Updated April 11, 2021, 2021, 3:45 p.m.

 This page will be regularly updated with the most current developments at the SPCA Serving Erie County.
 Please check back frequently.
 Thank you.

--Appointments are necessary to adopt dogs AND cats on Saturdays.
+-Appointments are necessary to adopt dogs and farm animals Monday – Saturday.

-–Appointments are necessary to adopt dogs Monday – Saturday.
+-Appointments are necessary to adopt cats Saturday only (no appointment needed for cat adoptions Monday – Friday).

 -A maximum of four people will be allowed to view animals on one guest pass.